 Broadway World

-Meachem’s first solo album, Shall We Gather, was released in September 2021 under Rubicon Records.
+Meachem’s debut solo album, Shall We Gather, was released in September 2021 under Rubicon Records.
 Featuring his wife, Irina Meachem, at the piano, the album was praised by BBC Music Magazine for “vibrant and committed performances,” with Meachem delivering “a heartbreakingly beautiful performance.”
 The New Yorker called this album of American songs “a plea for togetherness in a divided country.
-Meachem’s voice—a substantial and propulsive lyric baritone with pillowy edges—records beautifully.”
+Meachem’s voice—a substantial and propulsive lyric baritone with pillowy edges—records beautifully,”—solidifying his place as one of today’s most admired baritones.

-In July 2020, the Meachems founded the Perfect Day Music Foundation (PDMF), a foundation built to promote inclusivity and accessibility by using classical music as a relevant medium to address current issues through a traditional art form.
-The foundation’s online competition, using social media in its application process to raise awareness for new compositions, and master class giveaway events around the U.S. are some of the most current projects.
+Beyond the stage, Meachem is deeply committed to nurturing the next generation of artists through masterclasses and mentorship.
+In July 2020, he founded the Perfect Day Music Foundation , a foundation to empower aspiring professional opera singers through education, financial assistance, and performance opportunities while nurturing audiences to deepen their understanding of music and performance.
+The foundation’s online competition, using social media to raise awareness for new compositions, and master class giveaway events around the U.S. are some of the most current projects.

-Born in North Carolina, Lucas Meachem studied music at Appalachian State University, the Eastman School of Music and Yale University before becoming an Adler Fellow with the San Francisco Opera.
-He and wife Irina Meachem travel the world with their son, Cash.
+Born in North Carolina, Lucas Meachem studied music at Appalachian State University, the Eastman School of Music, and Yale University before becoming an Adler Fellow with the San Francisco Opera.

 “‘You work…for years and years to learn vocal projection, diction, stagecraft, stage fighting, how to kiss onstage,’” Meachem says. “‘It’s what you need in order to get onstage and forget it all and be in the moment.
 The audience can smell a fake.
 They can tell if you’re doing too much or doing too little.
 I try for the sweet spot—I call it ‘the Goldilocks zone.’
 I’m not saying I’ve found it, but I’m always striving to be the best version of myself.’”